-- High sugar
+- High sugar diets.

-- High saturated fat
+- High saturated fat diet.

-- High intake of processed foods
+- High intake of processed foods.

-- Lack of fruits and vegetables in the diet
+- Lack of fruits and vegetables in the diet.

-- Lack of fiber
+- Lack of fiber.

-- Autoimmune diseases
+- Autoimmune diseases.

-- Inflammatory bowel diseases
+- Inflammatory bowel diseases.

-- Depression and anxiety
+- Depression and anxiety.

-Probiotics affect the whole body, from your gut to your mind.
+Probiotics affect the whole body from your gut to your mind.
 And that’s why they can have such a profound effect on every system in our body, including the growth of our hair.

-Improved nutrient absorption
+1. Improved nutrient absorption

 Poor gut health can have big consequences for hair growth by reducing the absorption of vitamins and minerals in the body.

-Boosts your immune system
+2. Boosts your immune system

 As you get older, your immune system starts to decline and it does a poorer job at fighting opportunistic infections from fungi and bacteria.
 These happen to be two things which are big contributors to hair loss in men and women.

 When the inflammatory process is too strong or goes on for too long, this can cause hair loss.

 Probiotics are able to regulate the immune system by increasing levels of anti-inflammatory cytokines and reduce levels of pro-inflammatory cytokines.
 This helps reduce the damaging effects of inflammation on hair follicles.

-Improve thyroid function
+4. Improves thyroid function

 In a study published in the journal of obesity and weight loss therapy, researchers found that giving mice probiotics improved thyroid function and immunity.

-Improves mental well-being
+5. Improves mental well-being

 Stress is one of the worst things for your skin and your hair.
-Stress from a breakup, school, childbirth, or death in the family can take a big toll on your health and cause premature hair fall.
+Stress from a breakup, school, childbirth, or a death in the family, can all take a big toll on your health and cause premature hair fall.

 Probiotics have been shown to significantly affect our mood and help us handle stress a lot better.